SOMAS2020/SOMAS2020/docs/SETUP.md

 ## Dependencies

 1. The usual way of getting dependencies for Golang should work, i.e. `go get <MODULE_LINK>`.
-Try to refrain from including rarely-used or dodgy-looking dependencies: everyone running the code needs to get the code on their computer (golang does this automatically).
+Try to refrain from including rarely-used or dodgy-looking dependencies: everyone running the code needs to get the code on their computer (Golang does this automatically).
 If in doubt, ask.